zzAzz/Archon/iterations/v3-mcp-support/README.md

 This version supports both local LLMs with Ollama and cloud-based LLMs through OpenAI/OpenRouter.

-Note: We still rely on OpenAI for embeddings, but future versions will add alternatives.
-I wanted to do this for v3 but MCP support tool a LOT of work to implement.

 ## Features

 - MCP server support for AI IDE integration